 Welcome to the Mental Health group of ScHARR

-The group is committed to improving health and social care in the UK and internationally through the application of basic science, service innovation, and service evaluation.
+Our aim is to improve mental health and social care services in the UK and internationally through research, consultancy and teaching.

 The Mental Health group is led by Professor Glenys Parry.
 The group was created from the former Centre for Psychotherapeutic Studies and the Section of Forensic Psychiatry, and moved to the Health Services Research section in 2007.
 There continues to be a strong research and consultancy commitment to psychological treatment and to forensic mental health.
 Many members of the group are psychotherapists or other mental health practitioners, and contribute to the health service directly, as well as through their own research.